-6.2.32.1.
+6.2.2.1.
 Eligible Employees.
-Any employee who has worked a total of at least 820 hours for any Washington employer during the previous 12-months period is eligible to receive- paid family leave and medical leave.
+Any employee who has worked a total of at least 820 hours for any Washington employer during the previous 12-months period may be eligible to receive monetary benefits under PFML.

-6.2.32.2.
+6.2.2.2.
 Paid Family Leave.
 Eligible employees can receive up to 12 workweeks of paid family leave for:

-Commented [PG3]: Patty was correct that the provisions of this Section do not expire on 1/1/2020

-Formatted: Font: (Default) Calibri

-- 1. Bonding after the birth of an employee's child or placement of a child under the age of 18 with an employee; - Providing physical, psychological or other care for a serious health condition (as defined in RCW 50a.04.010.19(a)) of an employee's child, spouse, registered domestic partner, parent, grandparent, grandchild or sibling; or - 3.
-A military leave qualifying under 29 CFR § 825.126 - 6.2.32.3.
+- 1. Bonding after the birth of an employee's child during the first twelve (12) months following the birth of the employee's child or placement of a child under the age of 18 with an employee (through adoption or foster care); - Providing physical, psychological or other care for a serious health condition (as defined in RCW 50A.05.010(23)(a)) of an employee's child, spouse, registered domestic partner, parent (including in-laws), grandparent (including in-laws), grandchild or sibling; or - 3.
+A military leave qualifying under 29 CFR § 825.126

+6.2.2.3.
 Paid Medical Leave.
-Eligible employees can receive up to 12 workweeks of paid medical leave to deal with the employee's serious health condition (as defined in RCW 50a.04.010.19(a)) except that a an employee with a serious health condition connected to a pregnancy may receive up to 14 workweeks of paid medical leave... - 6.2.32.4.
+Eligible employees can receive up to 12 workweeks of paid medical leave to deal with the employee's serious health condition (as defined in RCW 50A.05.010(23)(a)) except that an employee with a serious health condition connected to a pregnancy may receive up to 14 workweeks of paid medical leave.
+However, an employee is not eligible for PFML benefits if the employee is receiving time loss benefits under the workers compensation system.

+6.2.2.4.
 Paid Medical and Family Leave.
-Eligible employees who take both Medical Leave and Family Leave in the same year can receive up to 16 workweeks of leave in a calendar year or 18 workweeks if the leaves are for a serious health condition linked to a pregnancy. - 6.2.2.5.
+Eligible employees who take both Medical Leave and Family Leave in the same year can receive up to 16 workweeks of leave in a calendar year or 18 workweeks if the leaves are for a serious health condition linked to a pregnancy.

+6.2.2.5.
 Workweek defined.
-A workweek is 40 hours for a full-time employee and the average number of hours worked by a part-time employee during all but the final quarter of the preceding 5 calendar quarters, or the last 4 calendar quarters if the employee has worked less than 5 calendar quarters. - 6.2.32.56.
+A workweek is 40 hours for a full-time employee and the average number of hours worked by a part-time employee during all but the final quarter of the preceding 5 calendar quarters, or the last 4 calendar quarters if the employee has worked less than 5 calendar quarters.

+6.2.2.6.
 Amount of Paid Benefit.
-The amount of an employee's paid leave benefit is determined in accordance with RCW 50A.04.020(4) and (5) and funded through the Washington Family and Medical Leave Insurance Account held by the Washington State Treasurer. - 6.2.23.67.
+The amount of an employee's paid leave benefit is determined in accordance with RCW 50A.15.020 and funded through the Washington Family and Medical Leave Insurance Account held by the Washington State Treasurer.

+6.2.2.7.
 Waiting Period.
-For all leave benefits, except for paid leave for the birth or placement of a child, there is a 7-day waiting period before benefits begin. - 6.2.23.78.
+For all family and medical leave benefits, except for paid leave for the birth or placement of a child, there is a 7-day waiting period before benefits begin.

+6.2.2.8.
 Obtaining Benefits.
-To obtain paid leave benefits, eligible employees must file a claim with the Washington State Employment Security Department. - 6.2.34.
+To obtain paid leave benefits, eligible employees must file a claim with the Washington State Employment Security Department.

+6.2.3.
 Holiday Leave.
-The District observes the same holidays as the State observes for its employees.
-Currently, the following holidays are recognized as municipal holidays for pay purposes.
-If any of the following holidays occur on an employee's regularly scheduled work-day, the employee shall have these days off with pay:
+Currently, the following holidays are recognized by the District as holidays for its employees working at least 20 hours a week for pay purposes.
+If any of the following holidays occur on an employee's regularly scheduled workday, the employee shall have these days off with pay:

-New Year's Day Martin Luther King Day Presidents' Day Memorial Day Independence Day Labor Day January 1st
+New Year's Day Martin Luther King Day Presidents' Day Memorial Day

-3rd Monday in January

-3rd Monday in February

-3rd Monday in May

-Last Monday in May
+January 1st 3rd Monday in January 3rd Monday in February Last Monday in May

-July 4th